mindplay-dk/stately/README.md

-This is analogous to e.g. `$_SESSION['ShoppingCart'] = new ShoppingCart()`, but eliminates the unsafe use of arrays and strings, the need to test if the session variable is already set, and so on.
+This is analogous to e.g. `$_SESSION['ShoppingCart'] = new ShoppingCart()`, but eliminates the unsafe use of arrays and strings, the need to test if the session variable is already set, the need to type-hint when reading from `$_SESSION`, and so on.

+#### Implementation

+You should create `SessionService` centrally (usually in a DI container) and expose it to consumers (usually controllers) as `SessionContainer`, which is the public portion of the interface.
+The internal portion of the interface includes the `commit()` method, which should be called centrally, as part of your request/response pipeline (middleware, framework or front controller), e.g. immediately after the controller has been dispatched, before you emit the response.

 #### Example